se4ai/se4ai.github.io/docs/heuristics.md

 - David (Wolpert)'s law: no such thing as a free lunch (no learner or optimzier is always best).
    - So your going to have to look around some

+- A foolish consistency is the hobgoblin of little minds
+   - Just because it works tehre don't mean it works here
+   - SE data is different (may nit correspond to known bias/variance effects;  binkely's agrument, amrit's study)

 - George's law: better learners/optimizer are rare, [so better better is even rarer rarer](http://www.cs.cmu.edu/~gmontane/pdfs/montanez-2013-bounding.pdf).
    - So you don't have to look around forever